umrlastig/pegazus-ontology/ontology/documentation/sources/sources_motivation_scenario.md

 ## Examples

 ### Example 1: Forms of Sources (archival records)
-- A mutation register includes an alphabetical list of taxpayers.
-This list is a set of pages composed of columns that contain multiple mentions of taxpayers.
+- A mutation register contains an alphabetical list of taxpayers.
+This list is a serie of pages consisting in a list that contains multiple mentions of taxpayers.
 - A paper copy of the mutation register is kept in an archive service and is identified by an archive reference.
-- Each page has been digitized and has an archive reference.
+- Each page has been digitised and has an archive reference.
-- The elements contained in each page are detected and transcribed with a model (DAN).
+- The elements contained in each page are identified and transcribed with a model (DAN).

 ### Example 2
 > Example description of the initial register of Marolles-en-Brie in its different forms.